 The Legal 500 EMEA noted:

 Nataliia Isakhanova is ‘great at what she does – she knows the law and is comfortable with explaining it‘ and is a key name for merger clearance matters, investigations and antitrust litigation.
 Hyundai Corporation and Odessa Port Plant are among the firm’s clients.”
-In 2020 following The Legal 500 EMEA research it is stressed that “Nataliia Isakhanova and the team know both the law and the lore, who to talk to and what to say.” in the context of Antitrust/Competition.
+The Legal 500 EMEA research stresses that “Nataliia Isakhanova and the team know both the law and the lore, who to talk to and what to say.” in the context of Antitrust/Competition.
 ‘They know both the law and the lore, the facts and the people, so they are able to provide correct but also useful advice,’ says a client about International trade team headed by partner Nataliia Isakhanova.
 Other testimonials in The Legal 500 say that “Nataliia Isakhanova is great.
 She is a responsive, helpful and trusted adviser”, ‘The firm has a strong trade practice with leading experts.’, ‘Nataliia Isakhanova is well known – and appropriately so – within the market.’
-In 2021 The Legal 500 EMEA recognized Nataliia Isakhanova as one of the leading lawyers in International trade practice of Ukraine, and also noted Practice head Nataliia Isakhanova (who is deputy head of the Chinese Commercial Association Export-Import Committee) ‘really dedicated to their cases and do their best efforts to resolve them in their clients’ favour’.
+The Legal 500 EMEA recognized Nataliia Isakhanova as one of the leading lawyers in International trade practice of Ukraine, and also noted Practice head Nataliia Isakhanova (who is deputy head of the Chinese Commercial Association Export-Import Committee) ‘really dedicated to their cases and do their best efforts to resolve them in their clients’ favour’.
 ‘It is one of the top trade practices in Ukraine.
 They are always helpful and often provide useful information.’